mariebrandenburg/mariebrandenburg.github.io/_pages/projects.md

 nav: true
 ---

-This site gives an overview over the various topics I have worked on and got involved in.
-Click on a tile for more detailed description, projects I have worked on regarding these topics, slides of talks I have given, and further suplementary material.
+This site gives an overview over the various topics I have worked on and activities I am involved in.
+Click on a tile for a more detailed description, expositions of projects I have worked on regarding these topics, slides of talks I have given, and further suplementary material.

 &nbsp;